-Mary has a site that she really cares about, its called mycoolsite.com.
-She has learned how to monetize her blog through the use of ads, this allows her to make her living.
+Mary has a site that she really cares about called mycoolsite.com.
+She has learned how to monetize her blog through the use of ads which allows her to make her living.
 She uses WordPress and always keep it updated.
-She also keeps her plugins updated, uses strong passwords, accesses the admin panel via SSL and takes all the security recommendations very seriously.
+She also keeps her plugins updated, uses strong passwords, accesses the admin panel via SSL, and takes all the security recommendations very seriously.

 She uses a shared server and her host offers her unlimited domains.
-Over the years she has taken advantage of this offering, adding a few sites here and there.
-One such site was mytestsite.com, it’s used to try new themes and plugins.
+Over the years, she has taken advantage of this offering, adding a few sites here and there.
+One such site was mytestsite.com for trying new themes and plugins.

 Like in any story, the bad guys wasted no time in finding and exploiting this vulnerability.

 They had a list with millions of sites that they were scanning daily (based on Alexa).
-They found her mycoolsite.com (which was ranking very well) and tried to exploit it without success.
-They looked for any potential attack vector; things like the WP version, vulnerable plugins, weak passwords (making use of brute force and dictionary attacks), they used a slew of tools in their arsenal, nothing worked.
+They found Mary’s mycoolsite.com (which was ranking very well) and tried to exploit it without success.
+They looked for any potential attack vector; things like the WP version, vulnerable plugins, weak passwords (making use of brute force and dictionary attacks).
+They used a slew of tools in their arsenal, nothing worked.
 She won that battle.

-A few days later, using a number of techniques they found that on the same server she had another site, mytestsite.com.
+A few days later after using a number of techniques, they found that on the same server she had another site, mytestsite.com.
 Unlike mycoolsite.com, using the same techniques as before, they were able to gain access.
 They quickly found the vulnerable plugin and leveraged its vulnerability to gain access.
-Oh, well that’s cool, its only her unimportant site, mytestsite.com, who cares, right?
+Oh, well that’s cool, it’s only her unimportant site, mytestsite.com.
+Who cares, right?

-The next day, she wakes up to emails from her users complaining that mycoolsite.com is causing their local anti-viruses to set off alerts and or blocking her site.
+The next day, she wakes up to emails from her users complaining that mycoolsite.com is causing their local anti-viruses to set off alerts and are blocking her site.
 The first thing she does is go to her site to see what’s going.
-She is greeted with an scary warning, “This site may harm your computer”!
+She is greeted with a scary warning, “This site may harm your computer”!

 “EEK!!
 What is going on?
 How did my site get hacked?
 I did everything right!!
 I followed all the recommendations!!!

-In part 1, we left you with a question: “Oh, well that’s cool, its only her unimportant site, mytestsite.com, who cares, right?”
+In part 1, we left you with a question: “Who cares, right?”